abhishek-kumar-code/Redfish_Public/Specification.md

 #### TLS
 Implementations shall support TLS v1.1 or later.

-Implementations should support TLS v1.2 or later.
+Implementations should support the latest version of the TLS v1.x specification.

 Implementations should support the [SNIA TLS Specification for Storage Systems](#SNIA-TLS).